Skip to main content

 2

-Your backend calls the Identify API and receives a session ID and QR code data
+Your backend calls POST /v1/identify and receives a session_id, qr_code, and expires_at

 3